-Gross capital expenditures (including computer software) were \$1.8 million for the first quarter of 2022, as compared to capital expenditures of \$1.6 million during the the first quarter of 2021.
+Gross capital expenditures (including computer software) were \$3.3 million and \$5.1 million during the thirteen and twenty-six weeks ended July 2, 2022, respectively, as compared to capital expenditures of \$7.2 million and \$8.8 million during the thirteen and twenty-six weeks ended July 3, 2021, respectively.

-Excluding strategic initiatives that may arise, management expects capital expenditures in 2022 will be approximately \$25.0 million and funded by cash generated from operations and short-term borrowings.
+Excluding strategic initiatives that may arise, management expects that capital expenditures in 2022 will be approximately \$25.0 million and funded by cash generated from operations and short-term borrowings.